-The fund normally pays dividends and capital gain distributions in December.
+The fund normally pays dividends in April, July, October, and December and capital gain distributions in December.

 Distribution Options

 When you open an account, specify on your application how you want to receive your distributions.
 The following distribution options are available: